Skip to main content

 ParameterDescription

-This is the section where you can specify the availability zones (AZ), instance types, instance cost type, disk size, and the number of nodes.
-Click Next after you have completed configuring the node pool.
-The minimum number of CPUs and amount of memory depend on your cluster profile, but in general you need at least 4 CPUs and 4 GB of memory both in the control plane pool and across all worker pools.
+The minimum number of CPUs and amount of memory depend on your cluster profile, but in general you need at least 4 CPUs and 4 GB of memory for each node in both the control plane pool and across all worker pools.

 info